-i.
-With the approval of the Dean of Postgraduate Research, a candidate may be enrolled as a part-time candidate.
-A part-time candidate is one who, because of employment or other reasons, is unable to devote him or herself full time to study and research.
-The candidate and the Head of Department/ School should discuss, before enrolment, the possibility and appropriateness of one or more continuous periods of full-time study.
-Included in the period of enrolment for part-time candidates should, ideally, be a period of continuous full-time study of at least six months.
+- With the approval of the Dean of Postgraduate Research, a candidate may be enrolled as a part-time candidate. - A part-time candidate is one who, because of employment or other reasons, is unable to devote him or herself full time to study and research.
+The candidate and Head of Department/School should discuss, before enrolment, the possibility and appropriateness of one or more continuous periods of full-time study.

 Note: Candidates who require a Student Visa to reside and study in New Zealand must be enrolled on a full-time basis to satisfy the requirements of the Student Visa and to be eligible for domestic tuition fees.
-If a student resides outside New Zealand while studying and is not a New Zealand citizen, he or she will have the option of either enrolling on a full- or part-time basis.
-While resident overseas an international candidate will be liable for international rate tuition fees.
-A period of overseas study (eq, fieldwork), up to a cumulative total of 12 months, is permissible for a candidate who is not a New Zealand citizen during his or her PhD tenure whilst retaining the right to pay domestic fees.
+A period of overseas study (eq, fieldwork), up to a cumulative total of 12 months, is permissible for a candidate who is not a New Zealand citizen during their PhD tenure while retaining the right to pay domestic fees.
 Such period of overseas studies must be approved by the Dean of Postgraduate Research prior to departure.
-Students who are New Zealand citizens may be enrolled on a
+If a candidate resides outside New Zealand while studying and is not a New Zealand citizen then they will have the option of either enrolling on a full- or part-time basis.
+While resident overseas, an international student will be liable for international rate tuition fees.
+Candidates who

-- full- or part-time basis and will pay domestic fees regardless of whether they reside in New Zealand or not. - ii.
-An applicant for part-time enrolment must produce evidence, including a statement from any employer, stating that he or she is not able to enrol full-time for a PhD but that he or she will be able to pursue satisfactorily the necessary study and research. - For a part-time candidate the minimum period of enrolment shall be not less than three years. - iv.
-The maximum period of enrolment for a part-time candidate is normally seven years, and the Dean of Postgraduate Research will not approve part-time enrolment unless satisfied that the candidate can devote sufficient time to study and research to be able to present a thesis within this time.
-If extenuating circumstances related to the student's research can be demonstrated, the Dean of Postgraduate Research may extend this period by up to a year. - (c) After the commencement of study and research for the degree, a candidate may, with the permission of the Dean of Postgraduate Research, transfer from part-time to full-time status, or vice-versa.
+- are New Zealand citizens may be enrolled on a full- or part-time basis and will pay domestic fees regardless of whether they reside in New Zealand or not. - ii.
+An applicant for part-time enrolment must produce evidence, including a statement from any employer, stating that he or she is not able to enrol full-time for a PhD but that he or she will be able to pursue satisfactorily the necessary study and research. - iii.
+The Dean of Postgraduate Research will not approve part-time enrolment unless satisfied that the candidate can devote sufficient time to study and research to be able to present a thesis within the time limits.
+If extenuating circumstances related to the candidate's research can be demonstrated, the Dean of Postgraduate Research may extend the time limit further by up to a year. - For a part-time candidate the minimum period of enrolment shall be not less than three years. - v.
+The maximum period of enrolment for a part-time candidate is normally seven years. - (c) After the commencement of study and research for the degree, a candidate may, with the permission of the Dean of Postgraduate Research, transfer from part-time to full-time status, or vice-versa.